 Encourage your family and everyone around you and your baby to get vaccinated for certain diseases, including whooping cough and flu.
 This creates a circle of protection called “cocooning.”
 It is best to vaccinate prior to your baby’s birth because it takes at least two weeks to build immunities.
 Contact your healthcare provider for additional information.

-If you need a dental or medical X-ray while pregnant, make sure your dentist or provider knows you’re pregnant.
+If you need a dental or medical X-ray while pregnant, make sure your dentist or provider knows you’re pregnant or possibly pregnant.

 Most women are more tired than usual during pregnancy, especially during early and late pregnancy.
 Get plenty of rest.
 If you’re having trouble sleeping, try taking a warm shower, napping during the day, going to bed earlier and using a body pillow for comfort.